 All kinds of questions were asked, i.e. on SSL certificates, nameservers and so on.

-However, they answered the questions every single time and normally in less than an hour.
+However, they answered the questions every single time and normally in a couple of minutes.

 It’s like a live chat feature, so each time someone different might answer you.